EpocDotFr/yatage/docs/creator/world.rst

 World file
 ==========

-YATAGE uses a world file to be able to run a game: it is a plaintext `YAML <https://en.wikipedia.org/wiki/YAML>`__-formatted file (``*.yml``) which is itself structured in a specific fashion.
+YATAGE needs a world file in order to be able to run a game: it is a plaintext `YAML <https://en.wikipedia.org/wiki/YAML>`__-formatted file (``*.yml``) which is itself structured in a specific fashion.

 This file contains everything that is needed in order to create a text adventure game, namely:

   - **Rooms**, which defines the physical dimension of the game.
-The player move between rooms to advance throughout the game
+The player move between rooms to advance throughout the game;
-  - **Items**, which defines objects that can be found and taken along the way.
-The player can interact with these objects
+  - **Items**, which defines objects that can be found along the way.
+The player can interact with these objects.

-The following section details how this file must be structured following the YAML format.
+The following section details how this file must be structured, following the YAML format.

 .. _world-structure: